DDTRobot/tita-app/README.md

 #### Virtual Joystick User Manual
-This feature requires VIP authorization to log in and use.
+This feature requires VIP authorization to log in and use.Through this method, you will be able to remotely control Titan from thousands of miles away.

 <img src="https://github.com/user-attachments/assets/205a12e2-1715-4339-8ba7-93832e73ca53" width="400" />